DWTechs/Passken.js/README.md

 | exclSimilarChars	| Boolean, exclude similar chars, like 'i' and 'l'.	 |  true |
 | strict	| Boolean, password must include at least one character from each pool.	 |  true |

-*At least one should be true.
+*At least one of those options must be true.

 ## Express.js